Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 &nbsp;
 &nbsp;

-## About guide:
+## About tutorial:
 This document contains information how to run Toolkit for Eurotermbank Federated Network on Kubernetes.
 In document will be described topics like Kubernetes and MySQL installations.

 ## Table of contents
-1. Prerequire
+1. Prerequisites
 2. Kubernetes installation
 3. MySQL installation
-4. OTK Service installation
+4. Toolkit Deployment
 5. Ingress/Network configuration
 6. Keycloak configuration